Attractions and activities

 How many days do I need for the Bernese Oberland?

-We recommend a minimum of 3 days per sub-region of the Bernese Oberland.
+Try to spend a minimum of 3 days per sub-region of the Bernese Oberland.
 This allows you to get to know your surroundings, and to have several chances of visiting local mountain tops in good weather.

-If you want to explore the entire Bernese Oberland well, we recommend a stay of at least 2 weeks.
+If you want to explore the entire Bernese Oberland well, I recommend a stay of at least 2 weeks.
 Even that is on the short side.
 You wouldn’t get bored during a 4-week stay in the Bernese Oberland either.

 -